 Haider’s biggest hit came the following year with Khazanchi (1941).
-The music of the film, starring M Ismail, Ramola and SD Narang, caused a revolution, in particular, the song Sawan Ke Nazare Hain sung by Shamshad Begum and himself.
+The music of the film, starring M Ismail, Ramola and SD Narang, caused a revolution, in particular, the song Sawan Ke Nazare Hain sung by Shamshad Begum and Haider himself.
 By then Music Directors of the 1930s, who had embellished films with their exquisite compositions set in classical ragas, were beginning to sound commonplace.
-Khazanchi’s refreshingly free wheeling music not only took the audiences by storm but also made other music directors sit up and take notice.
+Khazanchi’s refreshingly free wheeling and rhythmic music not only took the audiences by storm but also made other music directors sit up and take notice.
 With this film, Haidar ensured that the Indian film song would never be the same again.

 Khandaan the following year with Noor Jehan and Pran was again a mega hit establishing Haider at the very top.
 Amongst its very popular songs, the film is known for the classic Noor Jehan solos, Tu Kaunsi Badli Mein Mere Chand Hai Aaja and Hum Khelenge Aankh Micholi.

-Following the success of Pancholi’s Poonji (1943), Haider moved to Bombay, where he worked in films like Chal Chal Re Naujavaan (1944), the first ever film produced by the newly formed Filmistan Studio, Phool (1945), helmed by K Asif, and Mehboob Khan’s Humayun (1945).
-His best-known compositions were sung by Shamshad Begum and invoke Punjabi folk and extensively featured percussion instruments like the dholak.
-Naina Bhar Aaye Neer by Shamshad in Humayun took the country by storm.
+Following the success of Pancholi’s Poonji (1943), Haider moved to India’s film capital, Bombay, where he worked in films like Chal Chal Re Naujavaan (1944), the first ever film produced by the newly formed Filmistan Studio, Phool (1945), helmed by K Asif, and Mehboob Khan’s Humayun (1945).
+His best-known compositions were invariably sung by Shamshad Begum and strongly invoke Punjabi folk and extensively featured percussion instruments like the dholak.
+Naina Bhar Aaye Neer, sung so soulfully by Shamshad in Humayun took the country by storm.